Skip to main content

 Evaluate how much a funder gave to New Grantees vs. Repeat Grantees over the years, so you can prioritize which funders should be at the top of your focus list.

-Analyze the breakdown of total grants by year and the % awarded to New vs. Repeat Grantees over time.
-In the example above, the Ford Foundation gave 19% of awards to New Grantees over the last 3 years.
+See the breakdown of total awards that were given to New vs. Repeat Grantees over time.
+In the example above, this funder gave 26% of awards to New Grantees over the last 3 years of available 990 data.

-Hover over each bar to see that 24.24% of awards were given to New Grantees vs 75.76% of awards given to Repeat Grantees in 2023.
-If we were to find another foundation where the % given to New Grantees was even higher, we may consider prioritizing that opportunity first.
+Hover over each bar to compare the exact percentage of grants awarded to New vs Repeat Grantees (and the total number of grants awarded that year).
+If you find another foundation where the % given to New Grantees was higher in recent years, then you may consider prioritizing that funder's opportunities over the first funder's.

-Use the Grant Range chart to estimate how much you should ask for as a new applicant.
-As seen above, both New Grantees and Repeat Grantees were awarded a median of $110,000 by the Ford Foundation in 2023.
+Use the Openness to New Grantees - Grant Amounts to estimate how much you should ask for as a new applicant.
+As seen above, New Grantees were awarded a median of $110,000 by the Ford Foundation in 2023.

-The breakdown of funding between New vs. Repeat Grantees can also help you assess the ROI of building a relationship with this funder.
-The Ford Foundation’s median giving amount of $110,000 to Repeat Grantees in 2023 can be used as an indicator of the potential funding from a long term relationship with this funder.
+The breakdown of funding between New vs. Repeat Grantees can also help you assess the ROI of building a relationship with a funder.
+Look at the grant amounts awarded to Repeat Grantees in recent years as an indicator of potential funding your org may receive from a long-term relationship with this funder.

-Returning applicants can determine if they should ask current funders for more money next year based on the median grant size to Returning Grantees.
-In the chart above, Repeat Grantees were awarded a median of $110,000 in 2023.
+Returning applicants can leverage this data to discern if they should ask current funders for more money next year based on the median grant size to Returning Grantees.
+In the chart above, Repeat Grantees were awarded a median of $110,1000 in 2023 -- the same for New Grantees.

 The faster you can identify patterns, the faster you can prioritize the best fit funders and start focusing on building those funder relationships.
 Interested in seeing how you stack up against your peers?
 Read more about Peer Prospecting here.